Why visual science communication?

 -

-visual summaries of science projects and papers, for instance in cartoon form
+visual summaries of science projects and papers

 -